 - Do an Internship – Internship is a great way of getting your feet wet before going off the high dive.
-It not only allows you to gain firsthand exposure of working in the real world but also helps you to refine your skills, knowledge, providing opportunities to interact with professionals and gain connections and also lays the foundation of your career.
+It not only allows you to gain firsthand exposure to working in the real world but also helps you to refine your skills, knowledge, providing opportunities to interact with professionals and gain connections and also lays the foundation of your career.
 Sometimes your internship can also transition into a full-time job.

 - Find a Mentor – Having a good mentor can accelerate your career growth as they guide you through every stage and phase of your early career and beyond.
 A mentor helps you to set you measurable goals, assist you in developing your skills and competency, expand your network of contacts, inspire and motivate you to never give up and keep moving forward.

 - Prepare for interviews – An interview is your chance to convince the hiring manager that you have got the knowledge, skills, and determination required for the job.
 Therefore, it is very important that you nail a job interview if you wish to land your dream job.
 You can do this by conducting mock interviews with your family and friends so that you’ll get an idea of how you’re going to be performing at the actual one and taking notes to improve yourself.
 You can also practice your answers to the most common interview questions and also make sure to dress appropriately and professionally so that the hiring managers can take you seriously.
 Also, greet your interviewer with a friendly smile and a firm handshake.
 You must also do thorough research on the company that you’ve applied for to show your prospective employer that you’ve taken the initiative and effort to gain knowledge about the company.
 Most importantly be confident and make sure to follow up after the interview.